valory-xyz/docs/docs/protocol/index.md

     * Incentivize software composability.

-* **Governance**  allows the Autonolas DAO as a decentralized, autonomous organization (DAO), to steer and fine-tune aspects of the Autonola protocol overtime.
+* **Governance**  allows the Autonolas DAO as a decentralized, autonomous organization (DAO), to steer and fine-tune aspects of the Autonolas protocol overtime.

 !!! abstract "Learn more"